Wrangling and Cleaning AQS Sensor Data

 width=500, height=250)

-We can see that the PM2.5 measurements don’t go below 0.
-We also a large spike in PM2.5 around mid-November of 2018.
-This sensor is located in Sacramento, CA so we can check if there was a fire around that area?
+We see that the PM2.5 measurements don’t go below 0 and are typically lower than the EPA level.
+We also found a large spike in PM2.5 around mid-November of 2018.
+This sensor is located in Sacramento, so we can check if there was a fire around that area.

-Indeed, November 8, 2018 marks the start of the Camp Fire, the “deadliest and most destructive wildfire in California history” [Bureau, 2018].
+Indeed, November 8, 2018, marks the start of the Camp Fire, the “deadliest and most destructive wildfire in California history” (see the Camp Fire page managed by the US Census Bureau).
 The fire started just 80 miles north of Sacramento, so this AQS sensor captured the dramatic spike in PM2.5.

 We’ve cleaned and explored the data for one AQS sensor.
-In the next section, we do the same for its co-located PurpleAir sensor.
+In the next section, we do the same for its collocated PurpleAir sensor.